qiyuantian/DeepDTI/README.md

 ## s_DeepDTI_prepData.m

-MATLAB script for preparing the input and ground-truth data for convolutional neural network in DeepDTI.
+Step-by-step tutorial for preparing the input and ground-truth data for convolutional neural network in DeepDTI in MATLAB.
+HTML file can be automatically generaged using command: publish('s_DeepDTI_prepData.m', 'html');

 **Utility functions**